selr1/tuition01/README.md

-For Madam, Code by Iman & Iman Daniel
+For Madam, Code by Iman & Iman Daniel.
+Github Profile is Iman's
 ## To run;

 Copy and paste command below in terminal (CMD)